 This recipe requires two rises.
 The first is for 8-20 hours (usually overnight) just after mixing the dough.

 The second is after the bread is formed (and before scoring) for 1-2 hours.
-If you cut rise time short, your baguette will be denser.
+If you cut the rise time short, your baguette will be more dense.

 Bake with a water bath.